 Manufacturer: Kissaluvs

 Leah is wearing a Size 1 and it should fit her for a while.
-I just wish I had bought fewer Mother-ease One Size nappies a
+I just wish I had bought fewer Mother-ease One Size nappies and got these instead.

 A cover is needed for this nappy.
 For this I normally use a Mother-ease Airflow.